sujitojha1/EVA8/Session5/README.md

     5. write an explanatory README file that explains:
         - what is your code all about,
-        - how to perform the 3 normalizations techniques that we covered(cannot use values from the excel sheet shared) your findings for normalization techniques,
+        - how to perform the 3 normalizations techniques that we covered(cannot use values from the excel sheet shared)
+        - your findings for normalization techniques
         - add all your graphs
         - your 3 collection-of-misclassified-images
     6. Upload your complete assignment on GitHub and share the link on LMS